 The 7 Ways to Keep Cats Off Furniture

-If you provide your cat with his own space, he’s likely to head there to relax rather than your furniture.
-A good idea is to buy a scratching post with a top perching area so your little buddy has his own place to hang out.
-When he’s not lounging on the top level, your cat can use the scratching post at the bottom instead of your furniture.
+If you provide your cat with their own space, they are likely to head there to relax rather than your furniture.
+A good idea is to buy a scratching post with a top perching area so your little buddy has their own place to hang out.
+When they are not lounging on the top level, your cat can use the scratching post at the bottom instead of your furniture.

 We're quite fond of cardboard as a material in cat scratchers, which is why we love the Hepper Hi-Lo Cat Scratcher.
 Encased within a well-constructed, modern birch plywood frame, this scratcher is designed with both cats and their owners in mind.
 It offers three versatile configurations to keep your feline friend active and entertained while enticing them to fulfill their natural scratching instincts (and away from scratching things they shouldn't).
 For more details, click here!